lokapal-xyz/education/content/howtodao/05-dao-community/Governance-Disputes/Covert-Coordination.md

 - **DAO governance must balance trust and verification** to prevent covert manipulation.

 - **Solution:** Transparent governance frameworks, detection mechanisms, and proactive community involvement can safeguard DAOs from covert coordination threats.

----

-## **Final Thoughts**

-Covert coordination and governance corruption threaten the core principles of decentralized governance By implementing detection mechanisms, transparency standards and centralization limits, governance models DAOs can protect themselves from manipulation and maintain fair, trust-based decision-making.